dmarjos/wsl-amp/README.md

 clone-repo.sh {git_url} [main branch]
 ```

 Some repositories uses "master" as the main branch, other uses "main" or even any other custom branch names.You can specify in the script that main branch's name.
+If none is specified, the script will assume the main branch is called `master`

 For example, if you were to clone this repo you could use